ekopen/live_trading_engine/market_data_storage/README.md

 # Market Data Storage

-This is part of my overarching **Live Trading Engine** project.
-Visit [www.erickopen.com](http://www.erickopen.com) to see my projects running live and to view comprehensive documentation.
+This is part of my overarching **Live Trading Platform** project.
+Visit [www.erickopen.com](http://www.erickopen.com) to view comprehensive documentation.

 ## Overview
 Captures market data from a Kafka consumer and stores it in a **ClickHouse** database, with older data archived to **AWS**.
 Downstream applications use this data to train and power trading algorithms.